 Moreover, hamstrings, calves and gluteal muscle groups will be progressively loaded through both heavy isolated and compound movements.
 There are so many types of exercises that can be done here, which is why it’s so important to work with your physio within your individual timeline and limitations.

 In Kat’s case, her program included lots of quadriceps, hamstring and targeted hip strengthening exercises, with additional proprioception (awareness of joint position) tasks performed daily.
 Exercises were progressed based on pain, swelling, range of joint motion and fatigability.
-These clinical considerations were applied using strength and conditioning principles throughout periodisation.
+These clinical considerations were applied using strength and conditioning principles throughout ACL reconstruction physiotherapy.

 How do I know if I’m progressing?
 Measure, measure, measure!

-One of the unique things about ACL management at Melbourne CBD Physiotherapy is our understanding of measuring what matters during your rehabilitation, such as joint biomechanics and tissue response to load.
+One of the unique things about ACL physiotherapy is our understanding of measuring what matters during your rehabilitation, such as joint biomechanics and tissue response to load.

 We incorporate VALD performance technology and Keiser pneumatic machines to measure strength of each lower limb muscle, and incorporate this with jumping and landing biomechanics to determine whether you have passed the necessary criteria to move forward in your rehabilitation journey.
 Our measuring technology gives us the ability to identify why you may have been struggling in your rehab, giving us the best direction to find effective solutions.